mzouros/MSc_AI_thesis/Documentation_Annotator.md

 The **dominant** (strongest) color in the image.

 **3. Depth of Field (DoF) (required - 1):**
-The distance between the nearest and the farthest objects that are in acceptably sharp focus in an image Choose **Deep** if the image appears sharp or **Shallow** if the image appears more blurry.
+The distance between the nearest and the farthest objects that are in acceptably sharp focus in an image.
+Choose **Deep** if the image appears sharp or **Shallow** if the image appears more blurry.

 **4. Composition/Technique: (required - 1+)**
 How the elements of a photo are arranged.
 A composition can me made up of many different elements, or only a few.

 **5. Type: (required - 1+)**
 In short, what is captured in the photo (what its main subject is).

+#### Examples: